Bolts

 Cut Threading

-Forming threads on a fastener by cutting away and actually removing the unneeded metal.
+A method of forming threads on a fastener by cutting and removing excess metal from the surface.

 Eccentricity

-The degree of difference between the centers of the surface of a bolt at different points.
+The measure of difference in the centers of the surface of a bolt at different points, resulting in a non-central alignment.

 Fatigue Strength